infopark/scrivito_jr_form_widget/README.md

           three: Three
 ```

+For the options of enum and multienum fields, a `parameterize` is called.
+So an option like *more fields* will become *more_fields* in the localizer key.

 You can also set locals for a placeholder.
 This is only available for Text and Textarea fields:

 ```yaml